CEED/libCEED/RELEASING.md

 At this point, the bot should create against the [general Julia registry](https://github.com/JuliaRegistries/General), which should be merged automatically after a short delay.

+### Moving development tests to release tests

+LibCEED.jl has both _development_ and _release_ unit tests.
+The _release_ tests are run both with the current build of libCEED, and with the most recent release of libCEED_jll.
+The _development_ tests may use features which were not available in the most recent release, and so they are only run with the current build of libCEED.

+Upon release, the development tests may be moved to the release tests, so that these features will be tested against the most recent release of libCEED_jll.
+The release tests are found in the file `julia/LibCEED.jl/test/runtests.jl` and the development tests are found in `julia/LibCEED.jl/test/rundevtests.jl`.